Froggymine/SACE-Subject-Grade-Calculator/README.md

 Open the terminal app either through spotlight or through launching the app inside the utilties folder inside the applications folder.
 Then navigate (use online tutorial) to the app, and enter `python SACEgradeCalculator.py` to run it

 ## For Linux
-If you're using this you must know how to use the terminal.
+If you're using this you surely know how to use the terminal.
 Run `python SACEgradeCalculator.py` in the same directory as the script.